Mouth and Throat Problems

 Dental problems, periodontal disease and gingivitis

-Brushing and flossing your teeth is an obvious step for preventing dental problems and can help with some problems such as gingivitis.
-However, brushing and flossing will not usually resolve severe problems.
+Brushing and flossing your teeth every day prevents dental problems and can help with problems, such as gingivitis.
+However, brushing and flossing will not usually resolve severe problems, as those require attention from your dentist).
 When brushing your teeth, brush every tooth surface thoroughly, as well as the tongue.
 If your tongue or any area around your teeth is too sore to brush with a regular toothbrush, you can use one of the disposable foam sticks available in pharmacies for cleaning these areas.

 Treating dental problems